 From May 8 through May 10, 2023, the Special Presidential Envoy for Climate, John Kerry, attended the Agriculture Innovation Mission for Climate Conference.
 At this conference, Mr. Kerry claimed that "15 million people are dying every single year around this planet as a consequence of greenhouse gas emissions."
-Accordingly, PPT requests the following records regarding Mr. Kerry's communications:
+Accordingly, PPT requests the following records regarding the data collected on greenhouse gas emissions: